Nikola Tesla: Views and beliefs

-On experimental and theoretical physics

-Tesla disagreed with the theory that atoms were composed of smaller subatomic particles, stating there was no such thing as an electron creating an electric charge.
-He believed that if electrons existed at all, they were some fourth state of matter or "sub-atom" that could exist only in an experimental vacuum, and that they had nothing to do with electricity.
-Tesla believed that atoms are immutable—they could not change state or be split in any way.
-He was a believer in the 19th-century concept of an all-pervasive ether that transmitted electrical energy.

-Tesla opposed the equivalence of matter and energy.
-He was critical of Einstein's theory of relativity, saying "I hold that space cannot be curved, for the simple reason that it can have no properties.
-It might as well be said that God has properties."
-In 1935 he described relativity as "a beggar wrapped in purple whom ignorant people take for a king" and said his own experiments had measured the speed of cosmic rays from Antares as fifty times the speed of light.
-Tesla claimed to have developed his own physical principle regarding matter and energy that he started working on in 1892, and in 1937, at age 81, claimed in a letter to have completed a "dynamic theory of gravity" that "[would] put an end to idle speculations and false conceptions, as that of curved space".
-He stated that the theory was "worked out in all details" and that he hoped to soon give it to the world.
-Further elucidation of his theory was never found in his writings.

 On society

 Tesla is widely considered by his biographers to have been a humanist in philosophical outlook.
 He expressed the belief that human "pity" had come to interfere with the natural "ruthless workings of nature".
 Though his argumentation did not depend on a concept of a "master race" or the inherent superiority of one person over another, he advocated for eugenics.
 In 1926, Tesla commented on the ills of the social subservience of women and the struggle of women for gender equality.
 He indicated that humanity's future would be run by "Queen Bees".
 He believed that women would become the dominant sex in the future.
 He made predictions about the relevant issues of a post-World War I environment in an article entitled "Science and Discovery are the great Forces which will lead to the Consummation of the War" (20 December 1914).